We spoke to Adam Patel, who completed his apprenticeship with us in 2020 – a year earlier than expected!

 I’ve never worked in the construction industry before, so it was a little daunting to start with, but the support from my colleagues has made me feel so welcome and a valued member of the team.
 The induction week held at the head office in Preston for graduates and apprentices was a great way for me to connect with my colleagues across the business and after just my first week, I already felt as though I had a very strong network.

-I have been with VolkerStevin for around 6 months now and have already been lucky enough to get involved with so many different sites and experiences – no two days are the same in this industry.
+I have been with VolkerStevin for around a year and half now and have already been lucky enough to get involved with so many different sites and experiences – no two days are the same in this industry.
 The on the job experience has helped me so much with my studies!
 I learn things at work before I have even studied them at University, so I already feel ahead of the learning.
 I was toing and froing for ages about whether to complete a full-time degree or do an apprenticeship and I am so glad I went down this route.
 I’m a very hands-on type of learner and being able to see what you’re learning at University come to life on site really makes it easier to understand.

 The culture within the business makes it such a great place to work, and I couldn’t recommend it enough.
 Despite my limited experience at this stage of my career, I am treated as an equal, my views are taken on board and I am always made to feel a valued and important part of the team.
 Having worked in other companies where this hasn’t necessarily been the case, it’s made a huge difference to me.
 Everyone I have worked with so far has been approachable and really encouraged me to take on new challenges and reach my goals, so I’m really looking forward to seeing how much I progress throughout the remainder of my apprenticeship.